 Many errors have been made in managing the pandemic and this is not a criticism.
 It was uncharted territory.
 However, it is essential that we examine what could have been done better to learn for the next one, which may well be sooner rather than later.
 This should not be done too soon or as a political move or it will miss much evidence.
 An inquiry has been announced which will start in 2022.
 Some are critical of the delay but to have it too early would risk a rushed response and lack of data and insight.
 Those who want an early report seem to be those who want to cast blame.
 They have suffered losses and so they want someone to blame.
 Learning lessons will save lives, prevent much suffering and be much less damaging to the economy.
 Countries must learn to work together and to be honest with each other.
 We must be prepared for fake news and disinformation and be prepared to counter it.
 We must be prepared.
 Next time, we must do better.

 The World Health Organisation (WHO) has said that new global system should be set up to respond faster to disease outbreaks.
-It found flaws in the global response in early 2020, with a delay in declaring an emergency, a failure to impose travel restrictions and an entire month of February 2020, when countries failed to respond to warnings.
+It found flaws in the global response in early 2020, with a delay in declaring an emergency, a failure to impose travel restrictions and an entire month of February 2020 when countries failed to respond to warnings.
 They suggest that the WHO should be given the power to send investigators swiftly to chase down new disease outbreaks, and to publish their full findings without delay.
 Instead of preparing their hospitals for COVID-19 patients, many countries scrambled for protective equipment and medicines.
 The panel did not lay specific blame on China for its actions in the early days of the pandemic.
-The report does not single out any government, agency, or actor for their actions or inactions in impeding the response.
-Despite marked delays in China’s reporting of a novel outbreak in Wuhan and impeding WHO in finding the pandemic’s origins, the panel did not seek to hold the government accountable.
+The report does not single out any government, agency, or actor for their actions or inactions in impeding the response.25WHO’s work in health emergencies.
+Strengthening preparedness for health emergencies Despite marked delays in China’s reporting of a novel outbreak in Wuhan and impeding WHO in finding the pandemic’s origins, the panel did not seek to hold the government accountable.
+This was necessary diplomacy.
+We know the truth.

 - UK Covid deaths: Why the 100,000 toll is so bad.
 Nick Triggle, Christine Jeavans, Robert Cuffe.
 BBC News 27 January 2021